mmxw/dietlogue/README.md

 - **Be deployed online** so it's publicly accessible.
 - **You May** use the React Hooks syntax on your front end, but the responsibility of this will be largely on yourself.

-## Features
+## User Story
-- Users can create an account and log food they eat
+- User can create an account and log food they eat
-- A chart displaying the weekly trend of nutrition intakes
+- User can see a chart displaying the weekly trend of nutrition intakes on their account page
-- A progress bar displaying the daily intake of nutritions compared to the recommended daily value of nutrition
+- User can see a progress bar displaying the daily intake of nutritions compared to the recommended daily value of nutrition on their account page
-- A detailed log of daily food intakes and their nutrition values
+- User can see a detailed log of daily food intakes and their nutrition values on their account page
-- Logs can be edited and back-dated.
+- User can edit logs and back-date missing logs

 ## Technologies Used
 - Frontend: JavaScript (ES6), HTML5, SCSS, Bulma CSS Framework, React.js, Moment.Js, Plotly.js
 - Backend: Python, JWT, Django, Django REST Framework
 - Other: Git, GitHub, Yarn, Pip, Heroku

-## Design process
+## Design Process

 - We started with building our database relationship using Quick DBD software (https://www.quickdatabasediagrams.com/):
         <img src="/readme-images/quickdbd.png" width=550px height=300px>